-The Bastyr University dietetic internship is based on the Academy of Nutrition and Dietetics drafted 2017 ACEND Accreditation Standards for Nutrition and Dietetics Internship Programs (DI) and is designed to meet performance requirements for entry-level dietitians.
+The Bastyr University Dietetic Internship is based on the Academy of Nutrition and Dietetics 2017 ACEND Accreditation Standards for Nutrition and Dietetics Internship Programs (DI) and is designed to meet performance requirements for entry-level dietitian nutritionists.
 The program includes didactic coursework and practical enrichment experiences.
 The internship provides supervised practice experience in which interns can achieve competency in all required areas of dietetics and nutrition.
 Up to 12 applicants may be accepted for the program each year.

-The Bastyr University Dietetic Internship educates future leaders in the dietetic profession by preparing entry-level registered dietitian nutritionists who will integrate whole foods, environmental nutrition, and complementary medicine perspectives into their nutrition practice.
+The Bastyr University Dietetic Internship educates future leaders in the dietetic profession by preparing entry-level registered dietitian nutritionists who will integrate whole foods, environmental nutrition, and integrative medicine perspectives into their nutrition practice.

 The Bastyr University Dietetic Internship will effectively deliver an internship that meets the accreditation standards of the Academy of Nutrition and Dietetics while supporting the mission of the Department of Nutrition & Exercise Science.

 Program outcomes data available upon request from program director.